badrbouslikhin/Enchante/README.md

 > WIP

 I'm still waiting for the boards to come back from the fab house.
-Afterwards I will hand-solder a few boards an start validating.
+Afterwards I will hand-solder a few boards and start validating.
 ###Software
 > WIP